getify/You-Dont-Know-JS/this & object prototypes/apA.md

 But the problems with class design are much deeper.
 Chapter 4 points out that classes in traditional class-oriented languages actually produce a *copy* action from parent to child to instance, whereas in `[[Prototype]]`, the action is **not** a copy, but rather the opposite -- a delegation link.

-When compared to the simplicity of OLOO-style code and behavior delegation, which embrace `[[Prototype]]` rather than hide from it, classes stand out as a sore thumb in JS.
+When compared to the simplicity of OLOO-style code and behavior delegation (see Chapter 6), which embrace `[[Prototype]]` rather than hide from it, classes stand out as a sore thumb in JS.

 ## `class`